Exerra/karen-bot/README.md

 ## Setup instructions
 So, Karen Bot is quite tightly integrated with my *private* API, which is good & bad news.
 Good news is that a lot of strain is taken off of Karen and put on my API, while the bad news is that someone without API access can't really run Karen that good.
 Fortunately, I have designed a lot of the API to have as little server side processing as possible, ensuring a ~~tedious~~ simple transition to your own API or just saving files on your computer!
-So this section will walk you through the necessary things to get Karen Bot atleast slightly functional :)
+So this section will walk you through the necessary things to get Karen Bot at least slightly functional :)

 ### Discord token
 This is going to be super simple